International Adoption in Kentucky

 You should also work with an international adoption agency in Kentucky that’s Hague-accredited, even if you don’t adopt from a Hague Convention country.
 Online reviews and speaking with adoptive families who’ve worked with that agency can be helpful in finding an international adoption agency that puts the needs of children as the most important priority.

-3. Complete Your International Adoption Home Study
+Step 3: Complete Your International Adoption Home Study

 Kentucky home study providers must be licensed in accordance with Hague Convention home study requirements, even if you’re adopting from a non-Hague country.
 You adoption agency will likely need to approve of any third-party home study professionals if they’re unable to complete home study services for you.